Authored by the expert who managed and guided the team behind the Australia Property Pack

 Which months have peak tenant demand in Adelaide?

-The peak months for tenant demand in Adelaide are late January through March, with a secondary surge in June and July.
+The peak months for tenant demand in Adelaide are January, February and March, with a smaller second wave around July.

 Don't buy the wrong property, in the wrong area of Adelaide